-One of the leading institutions in the African American community, the Antioch Baptist Church has maintained its public visibility and community recognition through the appointment of dynamic and charismatic ministers, including Rev. Dr. HORACE C. BAILEY (1903-1923), Rev. WADE H. MCKINNEY (1928-62), Rev. Kelly Miller Smith (1963), Rev. Emanuel Branch (1964-83), and Rev. Dr. Marvin A. McMickle (1987-2011), and Rev. Dr. Todd C. Davidson (2012-20).
-The church has historically advocated interracial cooperation in Cleveland and championed the civil rights of black Americans, beginning with the ministry of Reverend Bailey.
-Since 1945, Antioch Baptist has sponsored one of the largest protestant credit unions in the state of Ohio, Antioch Credit Union.
-With UNIVERSITY CIRCLE, INC. (UCI), and the CLEVELAND CLINIC FOUNDATION, the church co-sponsors a 12-story apartment building at E. 89th St. and Carnegie Ave.
+One of the leading institutions in the African American community, the Antioch Baptist Church has maintained its public visibility and community recognition through the appointment of dynamic and charismatic ministers, including Rev. Dr. HORACE C. BAILEY (1903-23), Rev. WADE H. MCKINNEY (1928-62), Rev. Kelly Miller Smith (1963), Rev. Emanuel Branch (1964-83), Rev. Dr. Marvin A. McMickle (1987-2011), and Rev. Dr. Todd C. Davidson (2012-20).
+The church has historically advocated interracial cooperation in Cleveland and championed the civil rights of black Americans, beginning with the ministry of Rev. Bailey.
+Since 1945, Antioch Baptist has sponsored one of the largest Protestant credit unions in the state of Ohio, Antioch Credit Union.
+With the CLEVELAND CLINIC FOUNDATION and the Fairfax Foundation, the church co-sponsors a 12-story apartment building at E. 89th St. and Carnegie Ave.

 Over the years, Antioch Baptist has maintained an active and varied community outreach program to address the social, economic, and spiritual needs of the black community.
 In 1999, Antioch Baptist launched the Antioch Development Corporation (ADC), a faith-based and non-profit agency working to enhance the quality of life of individuals and families in the Fairfax neighborhood.
-The agency has directed three programs: AGAPE, Stop AIDS is My Mission (SAMM), and Molding Minority Youth thru Faith And Mentoring (My FAM).
+The agency has directed three programs: AGAPE, Stopping AIDS Is My Mission (SAMM), and Molding Minority Youth thru Faith And Mentoring (My FAM).
 The AGAPE Program was developed in partnership with Cleveland Clinic to heighten awareness about the HIV/AIDS epidemic in the African-American community and to improve the quality of life for all people infected with and affected by HIV/AIDS.
 While the AGAPE Program has focused specifically on heterosexual black women in Fairfax, offering early prevention education, testing services, spiritual counseling, and treatment referral, its programs have been open to all those in need.
 The program has sponsored support groups for gay and heterosexual black men as well as eight testing centers around Cleveland which provide a free oral HIV-antibody test.
 Antioch Baptist was one of only five black churches in the nation to offer a model full service HIV/AIDS program and AGAPE was the state's first faith-based AIDS program in 2009.
-Focusing on at-risk youth throughout Greater Cleveland, the SAMM (Stopping AIDS is My Mission) project has promoted HIV/AIDS education to reduce risk behavior.
-The My Fam (Molding Minority Youth thru Faith and Service) program has targeted African-American males in the sixth grade, providing them with the long-term guidance and support of minority professionals willing and able to serve as mentors.
+Focusing on at-risk youth throughout Greater Cleveland, the SAMM project has promoted HIV/AIDS education to reduce risk behavior.
+The My FAM program has targeted African-American males in the sixth grade, providing them with the long-term guidance and support of minority professionals willing and able to serve as mentors.

-Antioch sponsored free legal advice clinics with the help of the Legal Aid Society of Cleveland's Volunteer Lawyers Program, handling civil issues, such as divorce, bankruptcy, and problems with predatory lenders.
-It also launched Project Angel Tree to provide Christmas gifts, mostly clothing and toys, to the children of those incarcerated in Ohio and hosted an annual "Hallo-Lujah" Festival, a free Christian alternative to Halloween for kids aged 5 to 12 complete with family activities, carnival-style games, and Bible lessons.
+Antioch sponsored free legal advice clinics with the help of the Legal Aid Society of Cleveland's Volunteer Lawyers Program, handling civil issues including divorce, bankruptcy, and problems with predatory lenders.
+It also launched Project Angel Tree to provide Christmas gifts, mostly clothing and toys, to the children of those incarcerated in Ohio, and hosted an annual "Hallo-Lujah" Festival, a free Christian alternative to Halloween for kids aged 5 to 12 complete with family activities, carnival-style games, and Bible lessons.
 Working with the UNITED BLACK FUND OF GREATER CLEVELAND, the church hosted the Re-Entry Resource Fest to connect ex-offenders with prospective employers and legal and financial resources.
 Antioch’s Loaves and Fishes Program continues to provide meals for homeless people.